alexa/alexa-auto-sdk/README.md

 The Alexa Communications extension enables integration with Alexa-to-Alexa calling, Alexa-to-PSTN calling, and messaging capabilities.

 ### Local Voice Control (LVC) Extension
 The Local Voice Control (LVC) extension provides car control, communication, navigation, and entertainment functionality, with and without an internet connection.
 It includes components that run an Alexa endpoint inside the vehicle's head unit.
-Local Voice Control is currently supported on Linux x86 64-bit, Linux ARM 32/64-bit, Android x86 64-bit, and Android ARM 32/64-bit platforms.
+Local Voice Control is currently supported on Linux x86 64-bit, Linux ARM 64-bit, Android x86 64-bit, and Android ARM 64-bit platforms.

+#### Local Navigation Module
+The Local Navigation module enables you to provide customers with Alexa local search and navigation without WiFi or data plan connectivity.

 ### Device Client Metrics (DCM) Extension
 The Device Client Metrics (DCM) extension enables logging and uploading Alexa Auto SDK metrics to the Amazon cloud.
 Voice request metrics, for example, include start and end timestamps of user and Alexa speech and user perceived latency (UPL) between the request and Alexa’s response.
 Metrics may be tagged Beta, Gamma, or Prod depending on the vehicle lifecycle.
 The DCM extension is available for all Linux and Android platforms.